0xdbe/0xdbe.github.io/_posts/2022-03-13-SpringSecureLogging.md

 Since each log entry is wrapped up in a JSON object, it becomes difficult to use logs with simple tools like ``cat``, ``tail`` or ``grep``.
 So, a log management system, such as ELK (Elasticsearch, Logstash and Kibana), is mandatory.

-However, it is still possible to have several configurations using Spring Profile:
+However, it is still possible to have several configurations using Spring Profile in ``logback-spring.xml``:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>